 - Use energy efficient appliances

-Efficient appliances like inverters, energy saver bulbs and booster water heaters, save more energy as they use 2 to 10 times less electricity.
-In addition to this, these products have higher quality than standard one.
+Efficient appliances like inverters, energy saver bulbs, and booster water heaters, save more energy as they use 2 to 10 times less electricity.
+In addition to this, these products have higher quality than the standard one.

 Look at the energy label

 When purchasing new appliances, consider electronics which use less energy.
 It saves money, and at the same time, reduces gas emissions.